wharfkit/website/src/lib/docs/AccountKit/UndelegateMethod.md

 # Undelegate

 The `undelegate` method allows Antelope account owners to undelegate (unstake) CPU or NET resources from their account.
+It returns an [Action](/docs/antelope/action) instance that details the undelegation.
+The action can then be signed and executed on-chain using the `SessionKit` [Transact](/docs/session-kit/transact) method.

 ## Usage